-Network injection partners who have one or more positive/reactive HIV test results at Screening or Enrollment will not be enrolled.
-These individuals will be referred to care for further HIV confirmatory testing according to national guidelines.
-For these individuals, if they agree, plasma obtained during the screening process will be stored for possible use in phylogenetic analysis.
+Network injection partners who have one or more positive/reactive HIV test results at Screening or Enrollment will not be enrolled as Partners.
+These individuals will be referred tfor further HIV confirmatory testing according to national guidelines.
+These individuals may continue screening as a potential index participant (provided that the original index does not enroll).
+For these individuals, if they agree, plasma obtained during the initial "Partner" screening process will be stored for possible phylogenetic analysis.